edgeimpulse/qc-ai-test-docs-examples/ai-hub/face-det-lite/README.md

 2. Open http://YOUR_IP:9300 (printed during startup) to see live predictions.

+(Note: this adheres to the same format that Arduino App Lab uses for Edge Impulse models)

 ## Performance

 On RB3 Gen 2 Vision Kit on builtin camera 0: